 I write on my mobile, but there are some parts of the blogging process that I prefer to do on a laptop.

 Adding links to the article is easiest done with a mouse when you are using a desktop or laptop.

 Searching for, and resizing pictures is also much easier on a desktop machine or laptop.
-Mobile phones generally speaking must don’t have the processing power or physical dimensions to process large picture files.
+Mobile phones, generally speaking, don’t have the processing power or physical dimensions to process large picture files.

-I tend to do my desktop work later in the day or on the evening if I have been working all day.
-It’s much less creative work and can be done quicker.
+I tend to do my desktop work later in the day or in the evening if I have been working all day.
+It doesn’t require a creative mindset and can be done quicker.